Marquette vs. Michigan State: Odds, spread, over/under - NCAA Tournament Second Round

 Marquette vs. Michigan State Betting Trends

-- Marquette has won 21 games against the spread this season, while failing to cover 12 times.
+- Marquette has compiled a 21-12-0 record against the spread this season.

 - So far this season, 16 out of the Golden Eagles' 33 games have gone over the point total.

-- Michigan State has covered 15 times in 30 matchups with a spread this season.
+- Michigan State has won 15 games against the spread this season, while failing to cover 15 times.

-- So far this season, 16 out of the Spartans' 30 games with an over/under have hit the over.
+- In the Spartans' 30 chances this season, the combined scoring has gone over the point total 16 times.

 Marquette Futures Odds